evkx/evkx.github.io/content/models/chevrolet/silverado_ev/silverado_ev_srt/_index.md

 Chevrolet Silverado EV SRT has an all-wheel drive system supported by two motors, one on each axle.
 The motor(s) used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).

 The front suspension is [double wishbone](../../../../technology/suspension/#double-wishbone), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
-It uses steel springs and hydraulic dampers.
-The  suspension has a fixed height and damping.
-The ground clearance with this suspension is 227 mm.
+It uses air suspension and hydraulic dampers.
+The suspension is fully adaptive on the front and rear axle, so height and damping can be adjusted manually and automatically.
+The minimum ground clearance is 176 mm, and the maximum is 278 mm.

 ### Brakes